 Math is the language of science.
-It is a combination of symbols and numbers that not many people understand and only few master.
-As any other language, it allows to talk about past phenomenons, describe present situations and predict future events.
+It is a combination of symbols and numbers that not many people understand and only a few master.
+Like any other language, it allows us to talk about past phenomenons, describe present situations and predict future events.

 I believe in evidence.
 I believe in observation, measurement, and reasoning, confirmed by independent observers.
 I'll believe anything, no matter how wild and ridiculous, if there is evidence for it.